AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/storage/private_state.md

 On this page we will look at how to manage private state in Aztec contracts.
 We will look at how to declare private state, how to read and write to it, and how to use it in your contracts.

-For a higher level overview of the state model in Aztec, see the [state model](../../../../concepts/foundation/state_model/main.md) page, or jump back to the previous page on [Storage](./main.md).
+For a higher level overview of the state model in Aztec, see the [hybrid state model](../../../../learn/concepts/hybrid_state/main.md) page, or jump back to the previous page on [Storage](./main.md).

 ## Overview